NRCS Working Lands for Wildlife is partnering with private landowners to defend core grazing lands from invasive annual grasses.

 Envision driving through a western ranch with the windows down.
 Tall green and gold bunchgrasses wave in the wind.
 Wildflowers bloom between waist-high shrubs.
 The sunny afternoon is alive with birdsong and buzzing insects, the air clean and scented with sage.
-This is what we call the intact core—large chunks of healthy, thriving native rangeland.
+This is what we call the intact core: large areas of healthy, thriving native rangeland.

 If it sounds like battle tactics, that’s because western landowners are indeed engaged in a war on weeds, and have been for over a century.
-And a shift in strategy is overdue, since the status quo—reactive, piecemeal treatments once invasive annual grasses become a problem—hasn’t worked.
+A shift in strategy is overdue.
+The status quo—reactive, piecemeal treatments once invasive annual grasses become a problem—hasn’t worked.

 “In the past, we would go to the worst places first, which is like sending in an ambulance when the land is already in need of life-support,” said Jeremy Maestas, a USDA-NRCS ecologist.